Sydney-Informatics-Hub/usyd-pawsey-onboarding-guide/README.md

-# USyd NCI Gadi guide
+# USyd Pawsey Setonix guide

 ## Contributing to this repository